Ayush1729/COP290-task_2-Capture_The_Campus/README.md

 ## COP290 Task-2

 ### About the game
-This is a 2-player game that.....
+This is a 2-player game written entirely in C++ programming language with the help of SDL and its various extension libraries.
+Simple DirectMedia Layer(SDL) is a cross-platform development library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics hardware.
+Capture The Campus is a strategy type game where you will test your situational awareness and decision-making skills to conquer your opponent's base.
-To know more about the game, refer to Game_Info.pdf file.
+To know more about the game, refer to *Game_Info.pdf* file.

 ### Setting up SDL environment
 Before running the game, first set up the required SDL environment and install the below mentioned libraries and packages.